SW999/speech-cards/README.md

 Many people, like me, experience anxiety or even fear when preparing for public speaking.
 The reasons can be different and there are many ways to defeat such a fear.

-Moreover, I noticed that from excitement I can forget part of the report that I had learned and practised well before.
+Moreover, I noticed that from excitement I can forget part of the speech that I had learned and practised well before.

 There are many simple techniques to deal with this problem.
-The easiest way is to prepare cards with a sequence of words or phrases that correspond to the main sections of the report. **Speech cards**.
+The easiest way is to prepare cards with a sequence of words or phrases that correspond to the particular sections of the speech. **Speech cards**.

 ## How it works?